framsouza/eck-terraform/README.md

 # Installing ECK with Terraform on GCP

 On this page you will find a how to spin up ECK using terraform.
-The main idea is to have a Kubernetes cluster up and running with a ECK quickstart running only 3 commands.
+The main idea is to have a Kubernetes cluster and ECK installed by running only 3 commands.

 ## Demo
 https://user-images.githubusercontent.com/16880741/164702566-aa2b0c7b-d92f-43bf-b41a-6929432ce1e3.mp4